 - distributed in an inappropriate ratio to all or any recipient

-and shall be recovered from such recipient(s) along with interest, and the provisions of section 66 or 67 shall apply for effecting such recovery.
+- distributed in excess to what a supplier is entitled to and shall be recovered from such recipient(s) along with interest and the provisions of ‘Demand and Recovery’ shall apply for effecting such recovery.